sasalatart/acercar-ingenieria-api/README.md

 - Access Sidekiq UI via http://0.0.0.0:3001/sidekiq

-__You must take into account the fact that the [Frontend Docker Image](https://github.com/sasalatart/acercar-ingenieria-client) needs to be built considering the API's URL.__
+__You must take into account the fact that the [Frontend Docker Image](https://github.com/sasalatart/acercar-ingenieria-client) needs to be built considering the API's URL, as well as your Pusher credentials.__

 ## Production